lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 ---
 # Using a C-ABI dylib in Rust
 - Assume we have a `libhello` providing its **platform-specifically-named** library.
-	- It requires quite a bit of platform knowledge to produce a **correct** dynamic library.
+	> It requires quite a bit of platform knowledge to produce a **correct** dynamic library
 - We want to link it to our `main.rs` as before.

 ---